SICKAG/sick_scan_xd/README.md

 roslaunch sick_scan_xd sick_new_ip.launch hostname:=192.168.0.1 new_IP:=192.168.0.100
 ```

 The launch file restarts the lidar after the address change and stops the sick_scan_xd node.
-After a few seconds of booting time the device is reachable under the new IP address.
+After a few seconds of boot time the device is reachable at the new IP address.
 The Python script is experimental.
-It is known that some ethernet adapter are not fully supported.
-As a fallback solution you can always use the SOPAS ET software under Windows.
+It is known that some Ethernet adapters are not fully supported.
+As a fallback you can always use the SOPAS ET software under Windows.

 ### Test connection (Linux)

-To test the settings under the Linux target system you can use netcat to check if a TCP connection to the device can be established `nc -z -v -w5 $SCANNERIPADDRESS 2112` the connection can be successfully established
+To test the settings on Linux you can use netcat to check whether a TCP connection to the device can be established: `nc -z -v -w5 $SCANNERIPADDRESS 2112`.
+The connection should be successfully established.

 ```sh
 @ubuntu:~S nc -z -v -w5 192.168.0.71 2112
 Connection to 192.168.0.71 2112 port [tcp/*] succeeded!
 ```

-unlike a ping, the connection attempt to the host PC is not successful
+Unlike a ping, the connection attempt to the host PC will fail.

 ```sh
 @ubuntu: ~$ nc -z-v -w5 192.168.0.110 2112